mainmatter/playbook/project-flow/consulting/README.md

 a way that enables them to extend and maintain these projects in the future.

 As the implementation of the project advances, we will share our progress with the client’s in-house team.
 If we are to integrate new patterns, dependencies or refactor parts of an existing codebase, we will explain what is being done, the motivation behind each of these changes and how the code will be maintained as the project moves forward.
-Once the project completes, we recommend we conduct a workshop with the client's team to familiarize them with the outcome.
+Once the project is completed, we recommend conducting a workshop with the client's team to familiarize them with the outcome.
 Our consultants can accompany the team for some time after handing over a project in a [Team Augmentation](#team-augmentation) setup to ensure a smooth transition.